air pollution could be affecting your child

 Diesel exhaust and outdoor air pollution are carcinogenic.
 Studies across the world (including in a London school) consistently find that regular exposure to traffic pollution effects the growth and function of children’s lungs.

 The UK has one of the highest rates of childhood asthma in the world with an estimated 1.1 million children diagnosed as suffering from asthma.
 A study in Bradford suggests that one in for cases of childhood asthma is caused by air pollution.

-Our son is now three years old and like millions of children across the UK he unknowingly breathes harmful levels of pollution travelling to nursery/school whilst morning traffic pollution is at its highest.
+Our son is now almost five years old and like millions of children across the UK he unknowingly breathes harmful levels of pollution travelling to nursery/school whilst morning traffic pollution is at its highest.